 Compiled by Mark Cubitt

 The table on this page lists many Scottish moths and includes a link to a chart showing the weekly occurrence of each species.
 This chart can be used as an aid for both determining when to search for moths and also to assist the identification by inclusion or exclusion of moths based on when they typically fly.
 The distribution maps include records from Cumberland and Northumberland to provide additional context; many thanks to the respective County Moth Recorders for their agreement to use these data.

 The flight times of moths are dependent on the climate of the location in which they inhabit.
 The climate affects both the temperature and other weather conditions and also the timing of key environmental factors such as growing times of food plants.
 The climate is affected by a location's latitude, altitude and proximity to the coast amongst other factors.
 The weather in a particular year may be quite different to the location's typical climate; this may affect a moth's flight time by a number of weeks.

-The charts' flight times are shown by region in Scotland as shown on the map on the left below.
+The flight time charts are shown by region in Scotland as shown on the map on the left below.
 (Orkney and Shetland records have not been included in the regional flight time charts.)
 These are based on data from the National Moth Recording Scheme supplied by Butterfly Conservation.

-Care should be exercised when interpreting the charts particularly where there are small numbers of records in a week that may be due to records of non-adults or misidentifications some of which, although great effort has been taken to exclude these, will always be present in the data.
+Care should be exercised when interpreting the flight time charts particularly where there are small numbers of records in a week that may be due to records of non-adults or misidentifications some of which, although great effort has been taken to exclude these, will always be present in the data.